 - Will the tool allow me to immediately allocate 100% of my traffic to a winning variation?
 This feature can be an important one for more complicated radical redesign tests where standardizing on the variation may take some time.
 If your testing tool allows immediate 100% allocation to the winning variation, you can reap the benefits of the improvement while the page is built permanently in your CMS.

 - Does the testing platform provide ways to collect both quantitative and qualitative information about site visitors that can be used for formulating additional test ideas?
 These would be tools like heatmap, scrollmap, visitor recordings, exit surveys, page-level surveys, and visual form funnels.
 If the testing platform does not have these integrated, do they allow integration with third-party tools for these services.

 - Does the tool allow for personalization?
 If test results are segmented and it is discovered that one type of content works best for one segment and another type of content works better for a second segment, does the tool allow you to permanently serve these different experiences for different audience segments”?

 That said, there is still a set of experts or people who would opt for alternatives such as triangulating data over an A/A test.
 Using this procedure means you have two sets of performance data to cross-check with each other.
 Use one analytics platform as the base to compare all other outcomes against, to check if there is something wrong or something that needs fixing.

 And then there is the argument—why just A/A test when you can get more meaningful insights by running an A/A/B test.
 Doing this, you can still compare two identical versions while also testing some changes in the B variant.

-When businesses face the decision of implementing a new testing software application, they need to run a thorough check on the tool.
+When businesses face the decision to implement a new testing software application, they need to run a thorough check on the tool.
 A/A testing is one method that some organizations use for checking the efficiency of the tool.
 Along with personalization and segmentation capabilities and some other pointers mentioned in this post, this technique can help check if the software application is good for implementation.